-Overarching Need Increase the percentage of 3-5 grade students scoring proficient or higher in reading, math, and science on the GMAS.
+Overarching Need To improve students' achievement in mathematics.

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or Worse

 worse over time?

-Can Root Causes be Yes
+Can Root Causes be Identified?
+Yes

-Identified?

-Priority Order 3
+Priority Order 1

-Additional Considerations
+Additional Considerations Tidditional Considerations

 Overarching Need # 2